HugoHof/project-2024-VizLeGame/milestone_1/Milestone_1.md

 ![top 20 platforms](image/top_20_platforms.png)

 *Identifies the platforms (such as consoles, PC, mobile) where games are being played.
-Platforms can dictate the type of games available due to hardware capabilities and audience demographics.*
+The number of games developed on each platforms highlights the popularity of the platforms.*

 ### Top 20 Developers
 ![top 20 developers](image/top_20_developers.png)

-*Lists the most successful game developers based on various metrics like sales, critical acclaim, or market share.
+*Lists the most successful game developers based on the number of games developed.
-These developers often have a significant influence on the types of games produced and may specialize in certain genres or platforms.*
+These developers may have an influence on the types of games produced and may also specialize in certain genres or platforms.*

 ### Top 20 Game Plays
 ![top 20 game plays](image/top_20_games_plays.png)

-*Reflects the popularity of specific games based on the number of plays or downloads.
+*Reflects the popularity of specific games based on the number of plays.
-Games with high play counts may indicate strong developer support, effective marketing, or exceptional gameplay.*
+Games with high play counts could indicate a certain popularity.*

+# Remarks:
+this is an example of the visualizations we could do, what we want to show is the correlation between the genre, developers, platforms and/or number of players as the years pass.

 ## Related work